octavaridum/Zomato_Rating_Prediction/README.md

 **1.4.4.
 Approx cost for 2 People Distribution**

-The following diagram shows the distribution of "approx_cost(for two people)" feature and also shows the boxplot with the approximate cost feature versus rating and book_tabel feature to check for significant impact on the mean and for outliers for the given rating class as well as book_table feature.
+The following diagram shows the distribution of "approx_cost(for two people)" feature and also shows the boxplot with the approximate cost feature versus rating and book_tabel feature to check for significant impact on the median and for outliers for the given rating class as well as book_table feature.

 ![Img_4](Images/cst_dis.png)